• Hello

 • Obfuscate (Internal/Private/Protected/Public): Obfuscate class names based on their accessibility.

-• Obfuscate Abstract Classes: Obfuscate the name of abstract classes.
+• Obfuscate Abstract Classes: Obfuscate the names of abstract classes.

-• Obfuscate Generic Classes: Obfuscate the name of generic classes.
+• Obfuscate Generic Classes: Obfuscate the names of generic classes.

-• Obfuscate Serializeable Classes: Obfuscate the name of serializeable classes and their fields.
+• Obfuscate Serializable Classes: Obfuscate the names of serializable classes and their fields.
 Only recommended if data is serialized at runtime and after obfuscation.
-Else the names inside the serialized class will not match and generate errors.
+Otherwise the names inside the serialized class will no longer match, causing errors.

-• Obfuscate MonoBehaviour Sub-Classes: Obfuscate the name of MonoBehaviour classes.
-Requires the obfuscation of namespaces.
+• Obfuscate MonoBehaviour Sub-Classes: Obfuscate the names of MonoBehaviour classes.
+Requires namespace obfuscation to be enabled.

-• Obfuscate MonoBehaviour Sub-Classes in external Assemblies: Obfuscate the name of MonoBehaviour classes in third-party or pre-compiled assemblies.
-Requires the obfuscation of namespaces.
+• Obfuscate MonoBehaviour Sub-Classes in external Assemblies: Obfuscate the names of MonoBehaviour classes in third-party or pre-compiled assemblies.
+Requires namespace obfuscation to be enabled.

-• Obfuscate ScriptableObject Sub-Classes: Obfuscate the name of ScriptableObject classes and their fields.
-Only recommended if you do not serialize ScriptableObjects into .assets files or assigning values through the Unity Inspector.
-Else the names of saved and obfuscated data will not match and generate errors.
+• Obfuscate ScriptableObject Sub-Classes: Obfuscate the names of ScriptableObject classes and their fields.
+Only recommended if you do not serialize ScriptableObjects into .asset files or assign values through the Unity Inspector.
+Otherwise the names of saved and obfuscated data will no longer match, causing errors.

-• Obfuscate Playable Sub-Classes: Obfuscate the name of Playable classes.
+• Obfuscate Playable Sub-Classes: Obfuscate the names of Playable classes.

 Method - Settings